Dainik Jagran: Criticism

 Dainik Jagran observed silence over Delhi violence and was accused of suppressing the incident.

 Dainik Jagran is also accused of running false narratives in support of the BJP government.
 It ran a news covering Hathras gangrape and murder incident declaring it as a false case of rape and tried to defend the rapists which were later refuted by the CBI when it said that gangrape did occur and the state tried to do a cover-up.

 Dainik Jagran is accused of running smear campaigns against Indian mathematician and educationalist, Anand Kumar printing false news about his institution called Super 30.

 Dainik Jagran demonised and ran a smear campaign against activist Afreen Fatima when UP officials demolished her house, including claiming that she expressed her support for terrorist Afzal Guru.

+Fabricated news

+In August 2023, Dainik Jagran reported that Indian army carried out a "surgical strike" in the Pakistan-administered Kashmir region.
+The report was debunked by the Indian army officials saying there was no truth in any of the claims.

+False reporting

+In Seemanchal ka Sach series (late 2022), Jagran alleged large-scale migration of Hindus from certain villages and Muslim infiltrators dominance.
+Ground investigation found many claims to be false, afterwards Jagran denied its involvement in the series and cited misuse of its logo.

+Misinformation regarding criminal activities

+On April 20, 2018; Danik Jagran, published ‘Bada Khulasa: Kathua me bachi se nahi hua tha Dushkaram’ (trans.
+Big expose: Kathua girl was not raped).
+The story written by Advesh Chauhan from Jammu claimed that the eight-year-old Bakarwal girl from Kathua was not raped.
+Critiques mentioned this was as part of a campaign to peddle Hindutva ideology.